-Audit committee - a statutory requirement for many companies

-The audit committee is a sub-committee of the board.
+Audit committee - a statutory requirement for many companies The audit committee is a sub-committee of the board.
 Members of board sub-committees are selected by the board and are member of the board.
 The legal requirement is that the audit committee as a whole must possess the expertise the company requires, in view of the company's organisational structure and operations, to perform the audit committee's tasks.
 The requirement to have an audit committee was introduced as a measure to improve companies' risk management and internal controls in the context of financial reporting, following several major international accounting scandals around the year 2000.
-Since 1 January 2021, the responsibilities and tasks of audit committees have been defined in greater detail as a result Norway's implementation of the EU Audit Regulations.
-See further details in the chapter on the work of audit committees.

-Remuneration committee - recommended in the Code of Practice for Corporate Governance

-The Code of Practice recommends that the board consider establishing a remuneration committee to support a thorough and independent consideration of matters related to executive remuneration.
+Remuneration committee - recommended in the Code of Practice for Corporate Governance The Code of Practice recommends that the board consider establishing a remuneration committee to support a thorough and independent consideration of matters related to executive remuneration.
 The tasks of the remuneration committee include preparing all matters concerning remuneration schemes for a decision by the full board membership.
 New rules on guidelines and reporting of pay and other executive remuneration have increased the relevance and importance of establishing a remuneration committee.